feifeiraindrops/tp/docs/UserGuide.md

 s/A00000Y, no students will be found since this is not a substring of any valid student number.

 Examples:
-* `findStu n/Alice n/Bob g/T01` returns the data of the students whose name contains 'Alice' or 'Bob' (case-insensitive) while in tutorial group T01.
+* `findStu n/Alice n/JAMES g/T01` returns the data of the students whose name contains 'Alice' or 'JAMES' (case-insensitive) while in tutorial group T01.

 ### Find students : `findComp`